nicolas-jaussaud/discore/docs/pages/guides/load-characters.md

 A good place to get animations (and/or a 3D file for your characters) would be [mixamo](https://www.mixamo.com/).

-Here is a minimal example of how you can load a character into your discourse app (regardless of if it's the main character or not):
+Here is a minimal example of how you can load a character into your discore app (regardless of if it's the main character or not):
 ```javascript
 app.characters.add({
   name       : 'character-name',